Jodunn1/Supervillain-card-app/README.md

 source venv/bin/activate  # On Windows: venv\Scripts\activate
 Install the dependencies:

-bash
-Copy
-Edit
-pip install -r requirements.txt
+- pip install -r requirements.txt

-Run the application:
+### Run the application:

-bash
-Copy
-Edit
-flask run
+- flask run
-The application will be accessible at http://127.0.0.1:5000/.
+- The application will be accessible at http://127.0.0.1:5000/.

 ## Project Structure
-cpp
-Copy
-Edit
 supervillain-trading-card-app/
 ├── static/
 │   └── styles.css